joyrexus/rcc/services/tools.md

 ## Node

 RCC Web Services leverages [Node](http://nodejs.org/) as a platform for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications.
-It enables rapid development of both HTTP+JSON APIs as well as native web apps.
+It enables rapid development of both HTTP+JSON APIs as well as native web apps via [browserify](http://browserify.org/).

 ## Server-side